yuonllna/Pickers-Pay-powered-by-Solana/README.md

 ### Pick it and Pay it.
 Whole lots of Cherries.

-A Payment Service for the Consumer's Reasonable, Effective, Valuable Consumption

 A Payment Service for the Consumer's **Reasonable**, **Effective**, **Valuable** Consumption

 ***Cherries prepared in one place for you who want to become a cherry picker of benefits***